aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getBaseIndex() {#getBaseIndex--}

+<b>@deprecated.</b> Please use the 'baseIndex' property instead.
 Represents the PivotField index in the base PivotFields.

 ```javascript
 getBaseIndex() : number;